FOR CREATIVE MEDIA

 Using the many powerful features of Ableton Live and Max for Live, students will explore granular synthesis, audio manipulation and spatial audio techniques.
 Students will also gain knowledge on psychoacoustics and the relationship between sound, emotions and meaning, developing their ability to engage in sound-aided storytelling.

 Upon completion of the course, students will receive an SAE short course certificate and be part of our global alumni community.

-SAE short courses are only open to students residing in the UK or EU.
+SAE short courses are only open to students residing in the UK.

 18 and over

 - Sound theory & Psychoacoustics

 - Audio Recording & Manipulation